Living in the UK

 There is a Student Health Centre next to the campus that provides healthcare for students at DMU and their families.
-If your course lasts for 6 months or more, you should be able to register as a patient and we recommend doing this as soon as you have registered on your course.
-You can find more information about this here.
+If your course lasts for six months or more, you should be able to register as a patient and we recommend doing this as soon as you have registered on your course.

 Do I need to register with the police?

 Students from certain countries may need to register their visas after they've arrived in the UK.
-We can advise you on this process - find out more about this here.
+We can advise you on this process.

 Life on campus